 - Marketing automation tools like Hubspot and Infusionsoft that will help you send targeted mails and campaigns based on user behaviour and engagement with your content.

 For 10 amazing growth hacking tools download our free E-book today!

-These are some of the strategies that have worked for me while executing referral marketing.
+These are some of the referral marketing strategies that have worked for me.
 I’d love to learn more about your experience regarding the same.